Pixel-Based Similarities as an Alternative to Neural Data for Improving Convolutional Neural Network Adversarial Robustness: Datasets and Experiments

+We further evaluate robustness to stronger black-box attacks, namely transfer-based FGSM \cite{goodfellow2014explaining} and the decision-based Boundary Attack \cite{brendel2017decision}.
+As shown in Fig.\,\ref{comparing-li-et al},\,b,c, models regularized with $S^{Th}$ achieve increased robustness to both attacks.
+For the Boundary Attack, larger final perturbation magnitudes indicate greater robustness; here too, $S^{Th}$-regularized models match the performance of neural regularized models \cite{li2019learning}.

+In all panels of Fig.\,\ref{comparing-li-et al}, we also include results obtained by regularizing directly with image pixel similarity $S^{pixel}$ to allow direct comparison.
+Overall, these experiments demonstrate that regularizing with $S^{Th}$ yields robustness comparable to neural regularization \cite{li2019learning} while requiring no neural data and relying solely on the original, unaugmented regularization dataset.

-Our method is flexible to the choice of the regularization dataset.
-We find that regularizing on different datasets leads to an increase in model robustness, but, there is a quantitative difference in the robustness level achieved by regularizing on different datasets.
-Fig. \ref{fig:dataset-combinations} shows the performance of a ResNet18 trained to classify grayscale CIFAR-10 regularized on grayscale images from three datasets separately (CIFAR-10, CIFAR-100 or ImageNet) for three attacks (Gaussian noise, transferred FGSM, and decision-based Boundary Attack) compared to an unregularized model.
-In Appendix \ref{dataset_combinations} we show results for different classification-regularization datasets combinations.
+Our method is flexible with respect to the choice of regularization dataset.
+Although we did not evaluate an exhaustive range of publicly available dataset combinations, the ones we tested all show robustness improvements, although some qualitative differences can be observed across dataset combinations (Figs.~\ref{fig:dataset-combinations} and \ref{fig:color-cifar10}).
+Figure~\ref{fig:dataset-combinations} shows the performance of a ResNet-18 trained to classify grayscale CIFAR-10 and regularized using grayscale images from CIFAR-10, CIFAR-100, or ImageNet, evaluated under three black-box attacks (Gaussian noise, transfer-based FGSM, and the decision-based Boundary Attack).
+All regularization datasets yield robustness gains relative to the unregularized model.
+The supplementary material includes results for other classification–regularization dataset combinations.